NVIDIA/UnsupervisedLandmarkLearning/README.md

 # Unsupervised Disentanglement of Pose, Appearance and Background from Images and Videos
-Aysegul Dundar, Kevin J. Shih, Animesh Garg, Robert Pottorf, Andrew Tao, Bryan Catanzaro
+Aysegul Dundar*, Kevin J. Shih*, Animesh Garg, Robert Pottorf, Andrew Tao, Bryan Catanzaro

 This repository provides our implementation for learning unsupervised landmarks from video data, using a foreground-background factorized image reconstruction.
 Details provided in the following tech report: